 ✅ Use Case:

-Apply a background to all <div>
+Apply a background to all <div>s except the one with ID main-content.

 ✅ Example 4: Exclude Based on Attribute